anishLearnsToCode/course-list/README.md

 A comprehensive list of all the courses that I have successfully completed during university and also on other platforms such as Coursera, Udemy etc.

-Links to solution repositories for coursera courses are marked as :octocat: and certificate links marked as 🎓.
+Links to solution repositories are marked as :octocat: and certificate links marked as 🎓.

 ## Index
 - [B. Tech Mathematics and Computing @ DTU](#mathematics--computing--delhi-technological-university)